kiliankoe/blog/content/post/paperless.md

     command: ["document_consumer"]
 ```

-Here I instantiate two services based on the same image, one running the paperless webserver, one running the paperless consumer service, which watches for new files in it's consume directory.
+Here I instantiate two services based on the same image, one running the paperless webserver, one running the paperless consumer service, which watches for new files in its consume directory.
 Paperless has three options of adding new files.

 * The consumer watches a directory and adds new files from there, removing them afterwards.
 * The consumer watches your mail account and adds files from specific emails.